kjetilv/statiktalk/README.md

 tracking of usages and implementations.
 Just like a statically typed language!

-Microservices can respond to different messages by registering implementations of the corresponding signatures.
-They can send messages by asking for an instance of a given interface to call.
+Microservices can respond to different messages by offering implementations of the corresponding interfaces.
+They can send messages by asking for an instance that performs a messages send.

 The general idea is to take a function signature's argument names, and map them keys in the rapids world.
+The function's name optionally maps to the event name.
 Non-nullable arguments are registered as required keys, nullable arguments are registered as interesting keys.

 ## Example

 ```kotlin
 interface HelloWorld {

     @Message
     fun hello(name: String, greeting: String? = null)
 }

 val helloWorld = object : HelloWorld {

     override fun hello(name: String, greeting: String?) {
         // TODO
     }